Karipur

 Karipur (also spelt Karippur) is a locality in the Kondotty taluk of the Malappuram district of Kerala, India, 25 km (16 mi) from the city of Malappuram.
-It is best known as the site of Karipur International Airport, serving travellers of mainly the South Malabar region.
-Other than that, it is a small hamlet that comes under the jurisdiction of Kondotty Municipality and Pallikkal gram panchayat.
-Karipur forms a portion of the Malappuram metropolitan area as of 2011 Census.
+It is best known as the site of Calicut International Airport, mainly serving travellers of the South Malabar region.
+Other than that, it is a small hamlet that falls under the jurisdiction of Kondotty Municipality and Pallikkal gram panchayat.
+Karipur forms a portion of the Malappuram metropolitan area as of 2011 census.